East Wallonia July 4-6, 2018

 Thermes de Spa.
 Now the only hot springs open, this high-end spa is accessed by a steep woodland path or glass-cube pod-funicular, or by a very circuitous road.

 Spa-Francorchamps Grand-Prix Circuit.
-Belgian’s foremost Formula I Grand Prix motor racing circuit and favourite of many drivers, it is a 5-mile track set in hilly part woodland with climbs and a dramatic 150° bend.
+Belgian’s foremost Formula I Grand Prix motor racing circuit and favourite of many drivers, it is a 5-mile track set in a hilly woodland with climbs and a dramatic 150° bend.
 It is 500m west of Francorchamp between Spa and Stavelot.
 Hotels book out and traffic is gridlocked as far away as Liège.
 The circuit hosts lower-profile races most weekends in the summer, some free.

 I came on July 6, paid €5 for parking, and watched about 30 minutes of a race for free.
 There were 6 classes of cars, about 60 in all in the race.
 It ended suddenly when there was an accident involving 3 cars.
 I have never been a fan of car racing and don’t understand the excitement as usually only a small part of the race can be seen and you never really know who is in the lead.